-Then, the next best thing that you can give and share with someone is, without any doubt, food!
 Especially if it is made by your own hands, with your loving energy poured into it.
-Food heals just as much as the time spent together, eating and enjoying it, does.
-People have gathered around it, made it and shared it, gave it and took it since the beginning of humanity.
-And guess what?
-Kitchen is still the most important room in a house.
+Food heals just as much as the time spent together, eating and enjoying it does.
+People have gathered around it, made and shared it, gave and took it, since times immemorial.
+What simple and wholesome recipes can you make together? what homemade dishes can you give others? something warm and delicious is practically fail proof and low to no waste if you bring it in a reusable container/jar/tea towel.

 You can purchase this year’s Advent Calendar, set in Edinburgh, Scotland, here.